Iamvivek-gupta/interview/challenge.md

 To interact with users, I also integrated third-party services to manage notifications.
 For SMS notifications, I used Twilio, and for email notifications, I used SendGrid.

-Use Cases of Notification Service:
+we regularly sent Notification to user for:

 Subscription Reminders: Notifying users about upcoming subscription renewals or expirations.
 Payment Confirmations: Sending confirmation messages after successful transactions.